 Hoop a piece of NO SHOW MESH stabilizer and a piece of fleece or fur TOGETHER.

 Load the embroidery design onto your embroidery machine and run the first step – you will make outlines for the head and ears.

 Run the applique stitches – the bunny’s nose.
 I used a small piece of white fabric.

-Embroider the face and make appliques on ears.
+Embroider the face and make appliques on the ears.

 ✅ Related tutorial: How to applique with an embroidery machine

 If you don’t have an embroidery machine you still can make the bunny’s head.
-Just download the free pattern for the head and ears, cut the pieces from fabric and embroider mouth, eyes and nose by hand.
+Just download the free pattern for the head and ears, cut the pieces from fabric and embroider the mouth, eyes, and nose by hand.

 Cut the fabric pieces for the bunny lovey

 Take the hoop out and cut the head and earpieces right at the stitching lines.
 Don’t cut the darts though.